Adarsh9616/Interviews/CommVault Interview/Round 4 - Final Interview.md

 Then they asked me about my projects.
 I told them that i prefer JAVA over other langauges .

+So the asked me these questions:=>

-1=> So they asked me about JAVA compiler and how does Java run a code.
+1=> What is a JAVA compiler and how does Java run a code.

-2=> Asked me the Name of JAVA compiler - Java in time compiler(I didnt have a clue at that time).
+2=> Name of JAVA compiler - Java in time compiler(I didnt have a clue at that time).

-3=> They futher asked me about Java and OOPS Principle.
+3=> How does Java supports OOPS & What are OOPS principles.

 4=> How many types of Polymorphism are there?